 In the book “Creating Psychological Safety in the Workplace for Learning, Innovation, and Growth”, author Amy C. Edmondson describes the learning zone as the high-performance zone.
 This is the zone where people can collaborate, learn, and get complex work done.
 In a VUCA world, high performance occurs when people are actively learning as they go.

-This article is about the beliefs that hinder people from learning.
 There are 15 beliefs described here and they are termed as “enemies of learning”.
 I learnt about these beliefs while doing my ontological coaching course under Newfield and have used these actively for my own coaching work.
-I felt that these beliefs can be used powerfully to spark transformation and can be used as a guide for coaching conversations.
+I often find that these beliefs can help unlock certain blindness, especially in how people resist learning which underpins the ability to navigate change in this increasing complex world.
+I have observed that these beliefs can be used powerfully to spark transformation and can be used as a guide for coaching conversations, leadership conversations and performance conversations.

 I have added in my own understanding and elaborations about what these 15 beliefs are so that readers can benefit further.